 - 7. What are the immigration consequences?

-1. What is vehicular homicide in Nevada under NRS 484C.130?
+1. What is vehicular homicide?

-- Is committing DUI; and
+- are committing DUI; and

-- Causes a lethal collision; and
+- cause a lethal collision; and

-- Has three prior DUI convictions
+- have three prior DUI convictions

 2. How is it different from vehicular manslaughter?